Gaston (comics): The Gaffophone

 This extraordinary instrument, a prehistoric-looking combination of horn and harp created by Gaston, produces a sound so terrible and loud that it causes physical destruction all around and panics animals and even fighter jet pilots.
 Like the voice of the bard Cacofonix in Asterix, it horrifies everyone except its originator.
-The first time the instrument appears, the plucking of just one string causes the floor to collapse.
+The first time the instrument appears, the plucking of just one string causes the ceilings of the story below to collapse.
 Gaston has also created at least one other instrument in the same vein, and an electric version of the Gaffophone.
 Fantasio has tried several times to get rid of the Gaffophone, without success.

 An illustrated text published in the Journal de Spirou column En direct de la Rédaction (and later collected in Gaston nº 10), chronicled (from the viewpoint of Prunelle) the Gaffophone's blossoming and development into a small ecosystem, which then self-destructed.
 Gaston later rebuilt his instrument.

 Costumes

 An early running gag involved Gaston coming up with elaborate and extremely impractical costumes for fancy dress parties at the facetious suggestions of his colleagues: Roly-poly toy, octopus, Greek urn, petrol pump, Eiffel Tower etc. He was invariably worried about whether he would be able to dance with the outfit on.
 Once, he dressed as the Marsupilami.